eddykonekt/propertybridge/README.md

 2. **Transactional writes**: Wrap related writes (e.g. create message + update thread's `lastMessageAt`) in a TypeORM `QueryRunner` transaction.
 Either both succeed or neither does — no partial state.

 3. **Delivery confirmation + retry on the frontend**: The send button disables itself while the request is in-flight.
 If the API returns an error, the user sees it immediately and can retry.
 For a higher-reliability system, you'd queue the outbound message in IndexedDB (or a service worker) and retry with exponential backoff if the network is down — effectively an offline-first send queue.
 On the backend, a message queue (BullMQ + Redis) would decouple write acknowledgment from any downstream processing (notifications, emails) so a failed email doesn't roll back the message save.

----

-## What I'd add next (out of scope for 72h)

-- Email notifications when a new message arrives or maintenance status changes (Nodemailer / Resend)
-- Real file upload (Multer + S3 pre-signed URLs) instead of image URL field
-- Pagination on all list endpoints
-- Admin tenant management (assign tenants to properties)
-- Unit + e2e tests (Jest for service logic, Supertest for controllers)